top of page

 Behaviour Expectations

-SMA endeavours to provide a learning environment which is supportive of group and individual learning.
+Allens Training and Sports Matrix endeavours to provide a learning environment which is supportive of group and individual learning.
 To achieve this, support is required from all students, presenters and course conveners.
-It is therefore expected that students will behave in a manner which is respectful of fellow students and Sports Medicine Australia staff.
+It is therefore expected that students will behave in a manner which is respectful at all times.

 bottom of page